 An important day is set aside for acclimatisation.
 A side trip up the small valley towards Chomolhari takes us to a dramatic viewpoint towards the glacier and imposing face of this 7000m mountain.
 Alternatively we may make a scenic excursion up to Sopu lake set adjacent to Nye La pass, both will be worthy photo excursions.
 As far as mountaineering is concerned, these two peaks, like the rest of Bhutan, have seen little expedition activity from outsiders.
 Doug Scott successfully climbed Jichu Drake in 1988 on his third attempt, demonstrating that conditions are not so easy on this far east location of the Himalaya being first in line geographically for monsoonal influences.

 From camp we commence our ascent over rolling slopes of grassland and small brush to the Nye La (4850 metres).
 This is a relatively long day on the trail, so if this is your first Himalayan pass just take your time, particularly on the final steeper stages just below the pass, where grasses give way to scree and sand.
 The views enroute to Jichu Drake will inspire you.
-From the Nye La we leave Chomolhari and Jichu Drake behind and make a steep descent through stands of pure rhododendron to Lingshi village.
-Of particular note is the Lingshi Dzong, built to protect this and the other outlying villages of Bhutan from the periodic raids from Tibet.
+From the Nye La we leave Chomolhari and Jichu Drake behind and make a steep descent through dwarf rhododendron shrub towards Lingshi village.
+In the distance we can soon see the Lingshi Dzong, built to protect this and the other outlying villages of Bhutan from the periodic raids from Tibet.
+Before we reach the village and the Dzong, we turn off descending to cross a stream, there is a short stiff climb and then a descent into the quiet valley and camp by a stream.

 The path follows the Thimchu River descending through rhododendron, Juniper and pine forests.
 The view of the cliff facing rocks and water falls are stunning.
 The trail gradually ascends after 3 to 4 hours to the ruins of Barshong Dzong and our camp for the night.